ahnpj/security-operations-workflows/identity-and-access-management/README.md

 ### How Workflows Are Categorized

-Workflows are grouped here when **authentication validation, identity behavior analysis, access control verification, and Active Directory administration are the primary operational objectives**, rather than alert triage or full incident reconstruction.
+Workflows are grouped here when **authentication validation, identity behavior analysis, access control verification, Active Directory administration, and cloud identity management are the primary operational objectives**, rather than alert triage or full incident reconstruction.

-Although these activities frequently support investigations and incident response, they are categorized separately because their primary purpose is verifying identity security posture, administering directory infrastructure, and enforcing authentication and authorization controls before deeper investigative or containment actions occur.
+Although these activities frequently support investigations and incident response, they are categorized separately because their primary purpose is verifying identity security posture, administering directory infrastructure, provisioning and managing cloud identities, and enforcing authentication and authorization controls before deeper investigative or containment actions occur.

 Workflows in this category typically focus on: